ross39/CS6422-LoadBalancer/README.md

 # Design
 ## logic workflow
 I draw the basic logic workflow.
 The rectangulars in red make up main process.
 Each lane title is the class name.
-The final specific classes and their respective methods, attributes need to be further considered.
+The final specific classes and their respective methods, attributes need further consideration.

 <img src="./pic/design_v1.png" alt="design_v1" />